🎯

 Conclusion

-The University of Cambridge MBA fees for 2026 are £80,000, and living in Cambridge adds another £17,000–£19,000 per year.
+The Cambridge MBA Fees for 2026 are £80,000, and living in Cambridge adds another £17,000–£19,000 per year.
 For many students, this may feel like a big investment.
 But when you look at the career outcomes, the picture is clearer.
 According to the 2025 report, graduates earn an average base salary of £76,138, with 85% receiving a job offer within four months.
 The program also gives access to strong networks, global industries, and long-term career growth.
 If you are planning to study at one of the world’s best business schools, understanding the costs and the value you get in return can help you make a confident decision.